kevingrillet/Userscripts/README.md

 [![MangaDemon - Tweaks](https://img.shields.io/badge/Install-green.svg?logo=tampermonkey&style=for-the-badge)](https://raw.githubusercontent.com/kevingrillet/Userscripts/main/user.js/[MangaDemon]%20Tweaks.user.js)

-- Auto load next chapter
+- Auto load next chapter when you reach the bottom of the page
-- Keyboard navigation (←/→)
+- Keyboard navigation (←/→, WASD, ZQSD)
-- Remove ads
+- Sort bookmarks by progress and title
+- Removes ads and Discord/Ko-fi blocks between the "CLICK HERE IF IMAGES ARE NOT LOADING" button and the "Cached copy" marker on chapter pages

 ## NexusMods